India Fruit Pulp Market Size and Growth Forecast 2026-2030

 Qualitative and quantitative analysis of companies has been conducted to help clients understand the wider business environment as well as the strengths and weaknesses of key industry players.
 Data is qualitatively analyzed to categorize companies as pure play, category-focused, industry-focused, and diversified; it is quantitatively analyzed to categorize companies as dominant, leading, strong, tentative, and weak.

-- In April 2025, Mother Dairy announced a strategic investment of approximately $70 million to establish two advanced fruit and vegetable processing facilities in Gujarat and Andhra Pradesh, aiming to strengthen production capacity for its Safal brand.
+- In April, 2025, Mother Dairy finalized a USD 70 million investment for two advanced fruit and vegetable processing facilities in Gujarat and Andhra Pradesh, aimed at boosting capacity for its Safal brand.

 Dive into Technavio’s robust research methodology, blending expert interviews, extensive data synthesis, and validated models for unparalleled India Fruit Pulp Market insights.
 See full methodology.